 Pro Tip: The Flamingo Margaritaville Bar provides you the best opportunity to watch people.
 Its tables are designed to hang over the Las Vegas Strip.
-Here, you get to watch varying character casts, enjoy a tasty margarita, and take in the Vegas atmosphere.
+Here, you can watch varying character casts, enjoy a tasty margarita, and take in the Vegas atmosphere.

 Packing the wrong pair of shoes can easily ruin your Vegas holiday.
 A simple look at what visitors to the Strip are wearing can help you discern the rookies from the regular visitors.
-It’s not uncommon to find women walking barefoot, with their shoes tucked in their arms.
+It’s common to find women walking barefoot, with their shoes tucked in their arms.

-Pro Tip: Pick a pair of comfortable shoes that fits in well with the season you would like to vacation in the city.
+Pro Tip: Pick a pair of comfortable shoes that fits well with the season you want to vacation in the city.
 Packing the wrong type of shoes will soon lead to sore feet and a ruined vacation.

-The Las Vegas travel guide you have been thumbing through has probably mentioned that the city is located in a desert.
-Deserts are characterized by harsh weather conditions, making it necessary to carry a sun hat, pair of sunglasses, and sunscreen on your visit.
+The Las Vegas travel guide you have been thumbing through probably mentioned that the city is in a desert.
+Deserts are characterized by harsh weather conditions, requiring carrying a sun hat, pair of sunglasses, and sunscreen on your visit.